Learn more about what the ASC is doing to support market participants and investors.

 You should determine whether any of the crypto-assets you intend to make available for trading on the platform would be considered to be a security or a derivative under Alberta securities laws and the laws of any other jurisdiction where you intend to do business or have clients.
-See “Do Alberta securities laws apply to crypto-assets” above.
-Even if a particular crypto-asset is not a security or a derivative, it is possible that the way it is traded on a platform (or cryptocurrency exchange) e.g. if the platform holds the crypto-asset on behalf of a client, might create a derivative or a security and require the platform to comply with securities law requirements applicable to dealers and marketplaces.
+See “Do Alberta securities laws apply to crypto-assets?” above.
+Even if none of the particular crypto-assets traded on a platform are themselves a security or a derivative, it is possible that the way crypto-assets are traded on a platform (or cryptocurrency exchange) e.g., if the platform holds the crypto-asset on behalf of a client, might create a derivative or a security and require the platform to comply with securities law requirements, including those, applicable to dealers and potentially marketplaces.
 See CSA Staff Notice 21-327 Guidance on the Application of Securities Legislation to Entities Facilitating the Trading of Crypto Assets for further details.

-Joint CSA/IIROC Consultation Paper 21-402 Proposed Framework for Crypto-Asset Trading Platforms provides guidance on the regulatory requirements that would typically apply to a crypto-asset trading platform.
+Joint Canadian Securities Administrators / Investment Industry Regulatory Organization of Canada Staff Notice 21-329 Guidance for Crypto-Asset Trading Platforms: Compliance with Regulatory Requirements provides guidance on how securities law requirements apply to crypto-asset trading platforms, the process for becoming regulated and areas where alternative approaches might be considered.
 You should seek the advice of a securities lawyer to assist you in determining the application of any legal requirements, and how you would be able to meet those legal requirements.

 You should determine whether the coin or token you intend to offer would be considered to be a security or a derivative under Alberta securities laws and the laws of any other jurisdiction where you intend to offer the coin or token.
 In Canada, if the coin or token is a security, you will need to consider and comply with the prospectus requirement or rely on a prospectus exemption.
 Canadian Securities Administrators Staff Notice 46-307 Cryptocurrency Offerings and CSA Staff Notice 46-308 Securities Law Implications for Offerings of Tokens provides some relevant guidance in determining whether or not the coin or token is a security by virtue of being an “investment contract”.
 See also “Do Alberta securities laws apply to crypto-assets” above.